 User-defined metabolic modules must specify the annotation source(s) needed to find their component enzymes in your data.
 Adding these annotation sources to your contigs databases may require running a variety of programs.
 However,

 anvi-estimate-metabolism loads these gene annotations and uses them in the same way as it does ‘KOfam’ annotations for KEGG data.

-For demonstration purposes, let’s talk through the estimation of module completeness for one module, in one ‘sample’ (ie a genome, bin, or contig in a metagenome).
+For demonstration purposes, let’s talk through the estimation of pathwise completeness and copy number for one module, in one ‘sample’ (ie a genome, bin, or contig in a metagenome).
 Just keep in mind that the steps described below are followed for each module in each sample.

 As you saw above in the module examples, there can be multiple alternative KOs for a given step in a pathway.
 This means that there can be more than one way to have a ‘complete’ metabolic module.
 Therefore, to estimate completeness, we first have to identify all possible ‘paths’ through the module definition, where a ‘path’ is a set of KOs that could make the module complete (if they were all present in the annotation pool).

 Let’s see this in action, using the Threonine Biosynthesis module from above as an example.
-We first split the definition on spaces to get all component steps.
-Here we show each component step on its own line:
+We first split the definition on spaces to get all top-level steps.
+Here we show each top-level step on its own line:

 (K00928,K12524,K12525,K12526) K00133 (K00003,K12524,K12525) (K00872,K02204,K02203) K01733

 The first step is made up of 4 alternative KOs.
 We split on the commas to get these, and thus we have the starting KO for 4 possible alternative paths: